teamdigitale/dev-curriculum/design/01-base.md

 ## The dashboard

-Another useful example to try to recreate is your dashboard https://getbootstrap.com/docs/4.0/examples/dashboard/
+Another useful example to try to recreate is a dashboard for a public service.
+You can get some inspiration here: https://getbootstrap.com/docs/4.0/examples/dashboard/

 ## Create a beautiful example

-Of course
+Of course Boostrap's gallery has only very few examples, but imagining a service for citizens can create many more beautiful user interfaces.
+Use your creativity, imagine a service, and try to create a mock UI using this tool.

+## Submitting your work

+We'd love to host a gallery of the most beautiful websites created with the Italia Boostrapt theme.
+If you have something to show us, please [send us a pull request]([https://github.com/italia/bootstrap-italia-playground#fork-destination-box])!

 ## References